-Any suspicions of inappropriate payments must be reported to your manager, the Group Head of Scurity, your local People Function or Legal Function, a Compliance Officer or through Safecall.
+Any suspicions of inappropriate payments must be reported to your manager, your local People Function or Legal Function, a Compliance Officer or through Safecall.

 Realising that your intermediary has links with a public official or their family.

 If you are aware of any such conflict of interest you should record this in the register to ensure open and transparent dealings.